Getting a mortgage as self employed

 - Proof of address

+We hope you’ve found this guide useful.
 The key thing to remember is that you stand a good chance of getting a mortgage if you can demonstrate a history of earning as a self-employed person.
 And even if your records are limited, there may be ways to work around the gaps.
-To ensure you get the best deal, talk to a self employed mortgage expert who understands the unique factors affecting contractors, small businesses, independent professionals, and freelancers.
+To ensure you get the best deal, talk to a mortgage expert who understands the unique factors affecting company directors and business owners.

 Want to talk to one of our mortgage experts?
 We offer free, impartial advice, a free initial consultation, and our team is available Monday to Thursday, 9am-7pm and Friday, 9am-5.30pm.
 Speak to one of our specialist advisors today or give us a call on 01489 555 080.